-using one of their chairs.
 Dennis Hamilton and Paul Caldwell are shown above.
 They are spending an enjoyable session at the Seminole Kids Club.
-They both look so happy, we couldn't decide whether Dennis or Paul was winning! ---------------- Voellion Time is Here!
+They both look so happy, we couldn't decide whether Dennis or Paul was winning!
+Vocetton Time is Here!

 SEE Us For YOUR TIRE Needs!

+TRIPLE R TIRE SERVICE

+Seminole's Most Complete Tire and Battery Store --

+Featuring Gate's Tires and Batteries

+758-2422 PHONE

+102 NW 2nd

+SEMINOLE, TEXAS

+and a standard a standard a standard a standard a s

-TRIPLE R TIRE SERVICE Seminole's Most Complete Tire and Battery Store - Featuring Gate's Tires and Batteries 758-2422 PHONE SEMINOLE, TEXAS Mr. and Mrs. H. L. Garrett left, Thursday for a 2 week vacation in California.
-FLO'S TO BE REMODELED Flo's, a shop specializing in Infant through Young Junior fashions, and decorator items is soon to undergo extensive remodeling.
+Mr. and Mrs. H. L. Garrett left, Thursday for a 2 week vacation in California.

+FLO'S TO BE REMODELED

+Flo's, a shop specializing in Infant through Young Junior fashions, and decorator items is soon to undergo extensive remodeling.
 The gift items are being closed out in order to enlarge other departments and add new lines of merchandise.

 Flo Satterwhite is the owner of Flo's.
 J. W. and Flo Satterwhite

 Sara's Stories

-by SARA JANE SMITH
+by SARA JANE SMITH"

 "The Ice Cream Cones"

 One day I was walking along the street.
 I met a lady who had four ice cream cones.
 She ask me if I wanted one.
 But I said I didit.
 So she walked on.
 Then the poor lady sneezed and droped one of her ice cream cones.
 She ask me to hold the other three for her while she got a kleenex out of her purse.
 While she was't looking I droped them.
 There was a ice cream man passing by me and I ask him for four ice cream cones.
 Then the lady said she wanted her ice cream cones back.
 So I gave them to

 LOCAL GIRLS TO TWIRLING CAMP IN CLOUDCROFT N.M.